Medical Expense Deductions

 - Medical expenses include [but are not limited to] the premiums you pay for insurance that covers the expenses of medical care, and the amounts you pay for transportation to get medical care.
 This can also include costs for long-term care and insurance but you should follow the link to IRS Publication 502 to get a complete list.

-Fill out Schedule A for form 1040.
-This step will tell you if you have enough medical expenses to claim a deduction.
+Completing Schedule A on form 1040 will give you more information about whether you have enough medical expenses to claimn a tax deduction.

 AGI 10% AGI 10% 10,000 1,000 55,000 5,500 15,000 1,500 60,000 6,000 20,000 2,000 65,000 6,500 25,000 2,500 70,000 7,000 30,000 3,000 75,000 7,500 35,000 3,500 80,000 8,000 40,000 4,000 85,000 8,500 45,000 4,500 90,000 9,000 50,000 5,000 95,000 9,500